We aim to make cervical screening more acceptable and accessible to women.

 HPV testing, instead of a pap smear diagnostic test for abnormal cells.

-Using a secure digital e-health platform that empowers women to register and have all their follow up communicated through their mobile phone.
+Use of secure digital e-health platform that allows women to have all their follow up communicated through their mobile phone.

 Program ROSE started off as Pilot Project ROSE, a research project led by University of Malaya.
 The aim of this pilot project was to assess the acceptability, feasibility and reach of a novel cervical screening strategy that utilized self-sampling in primary care settings, HPV (Human Papillomavirus) testing and follow-up of screened positive women in a tertiary hospital in Malaysia.